-When Emacs exits, it terminates all its subprocesses by sending them
+When Emacs exits, it terminates all its subprocesses.
+For

-valuable work, Emacs normally asks the user to confirm that it
+doing valuable work, Emacs normally asks the user to confirm that it

 is ok to terminate them.
-Each process has a query flag which, if
+Each process has a query flag, which, if

 nil, says that Emacs should ask for confirmation before